-Many of humanity’s spiritual paths offer wonderfully penetrating tidbits that have helped me in my journey!
-Buddha’s path, in particular, shares much common ground with the Taoist’s path… before it heads off on its own tangent.
-Of course, what is a tangent for me is orthodox truth in the eyes of a true believer.
+Humanity’s spiritual paths do offer penetrating morsels of wisdom, some of which have helped me in my journey.
+Buddha’s path has been especially useful as it shares much common ground with the Taoist’s path.
+That is before it veers off on its own tangent.
+Of course, what is a tangent for me is orthodox truth in someone else’s eyes.
 How does one separate the wheat from the chaff?

 There is a mythical bird, in the Yoga tradition as I recall, that can extract pure nectar out of a blend of nectar and muck, and leave all the muck behind.
-Take the ‘good’ part and leave the rest.
-It’s been a good way to approach life for a heretic like me.
-Of course, it drives the traditionalist, the orthodox folks, crazy.
+Take the useful part and leave the rest.
+It’s been a handy way to approach life for a heretic like me.
+Of course, this drives some traditional orthodox folks crazy.
 To them, their way is the Way.
-On the other hand, if chapter 20’s I alone am anchored without anticipation, Like an infant, not a child; Lazy, as if without a place to go back to describes you, you’ll need to approach life like that bird and cobble together a path that works for you.
+Thus, if chapter 20’s I alone am anchored without anticipation, Like an infant, not a child; Lazy, as if without a place to go back to describes you, why not approach life like that bird and cobble together a path that works for you.
 My wish is that Centertao.org may provide some useful materials to use for cobbling yours.
 By the way, you can make your own Zen (i.e., Buddhism + Taoism = Zen).
-My ‘problem’ with Zen is that, as a synthesis of Buddhism and Taoism, it leaves out some parts of each for me.
-So I just take from each what I wish, add my own two cents, and make a ‘personalized Zen’.
+My problem with Zen is that, as a synthesis of Buddhism and Taoism, it leaves out some parts of each.
+Therefore, I take from each what I wish, add my own intuitive two cents, and create a personalized Zen.

 … And Beyond?

-Throughout history, people have singled out various scapegoats upon which to pin humanity’s problems, such as: Eve disobeyed God causing ‘him’ to kick her and Adam out of Eden; or that we are swirling around in bad karma; or money is the root of all evil, and so on.
+Throughout history, people have singled out various scapegoats to pin humanity’s problems on, such as: Eve disobeyed God causing him to kick her and Adam out of Eden; or that we are swirling around in bad karma; or money is the root of all evil, and so on.